Webilop/user-language-switch/readme.txt

 = 1.1 =
 * Anonymous functions deleted in order to support php versions earlier than 5.3 = 1.2 =
 * Persian language added to localization.
-Special thanks to Khalil Delavaran (khalil.delavaran[at]gmail.com) for this contribution.
+Special thanks to Khalil Delavaran(khalil.delavaran[at]gmail.com) for this contribution.
+= 1.3 =
+* Serbo-Croatian language added.
+Special thanks to Borisa Djuraskovic(borisad@webhostinghub.com) from Web Hosting Hub(http://www.webhostinghub.com) for this contribution.
+* Fix of bug in redirections between translated pages and prefixes to avoid repeated pages with the same content.
+* Fix ob bug creating the links of the laguage switch.
+Some linkes used to not be created properly.
+* Fix of bug in the selection of translations for a post.
+All the available translations used to not be loaded.